reedes/vim-quotable/README.markdown

   ```

 As expected all the quotes are straight ones.
 But with this plugin, the
-straight quotes are transformed into the appropriate typographical equivalent
+straight quotes are transformed into the appropriate typographic equivalent
 as you type:

   ```